meinardmueller/PCP/README.md

 https://mybinder.org/v2/gh/meinardmueller/PCP/master

+## Contributing
+We are happy for suggestions and contributions.
+However, to facilitate the synchronization, we would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating an issue](https://github.com/meinardmueller/PCP/issues) in our GitHub repository.
+Please do not submit a pull request without prior consultation with us.

 ## Acknowledgements

 We want to thank the various people who have contributed to the design, implementation, and code examples of the notebooks.
 We mention the main contributors in alphabetical order: Michael Krause, Heinrich Löllmann, Meinard Müller, Sebastian Rosenzweig, Frank Zalkow.
 The [International Audio Laboratories Erlangen](https://www.audiolabs-erlangen.de/) are a joint institution of the [Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)](https://www.fau.eu/) and [Fraunhofer Institute for Integrated Circuits IIS](https://www.iis.fraunhofer.de/en.html).